Blatke/Silk-Stocking-Shader-for-ME/README.md

 ## How to install it?
 Download the .zipmod file for the latest version on the **[Release](https://github.com/Blatke/Silk-Stocking-Shader-for-ME/releases)** page, and drag and drop it into your game's **/mods/** folder.

+> [!CAUTION]
+> If you already have an **old** version of this shader mod in your Game or Studio, and now get a new version to update, please make sure that the **old** one is completely removed or replaced by the new one.
+Otherwise, new version might not be perfectly loaded on MaterialEditor tab.

 ## How to use it?
 Better to see the demonstration video: https://youtu.be/vOt1-2O9gvc